 Some of the April Fool’s favorite hobbies include card-playing, karaoke, and keeping his citizens entertained.
 The messenger-mages of Mistiflying admit that their ruler is capricious, but insist that variety is the spice of life.
 “Just yesterday, he got all the Mistiflies to switch our latest mail deliveries with freshly-baked pizzas,” one messenger said.
 “I mean, our routes are terribly delayed now, but the pizza was delicious, and there’s something to be said about that.”

 We hope that you enjoyed this month’s spotlight!
-Read more about the other Masterclassers of Habitica here, and stay tuned for more in the future.
+Read more about the other Masterclassers of Habitica here.